Skip to content

 About

-Spyteware Studio exists because too many small orgs, activists, and community teams are forced to choose between competent tech and values-aligned tech.
-You shouldn’t have to make that tradeoff.
+Spyteware Studio exists because small orgs, activists, and community teams should not have to choose between competent tech and values-aligned tech.

-I build systems that are calm, accessible, and secure by default — and I explain them in plain English so you can actually use and maintain what you’re paying for.
+I build systems that are accessible and security-minded by default, then explain them in plain English so you can use and maintain what you are paying for.

 Who I am

-I’m Vincent, the person behind Spyteware Studio.
-I work at the intersection of web development, automation, IT support, and digital safety — especially for teams supporting vulnerable people.
+I am Vincent, the person behind Spyteware Studio.
+I work at the intersection of web development, automation, IT support, and digital safety, especially for teams supporting vulnerable people.

 My background spans service desk work, system administration, custom scripting, and nonprofit tech support, with an educational background in cyber security.
-That means I don’t just build things that work — I build things that are supportable, documented, and resilient when something goes wrong.
+That means I do not just build things that work.
+I build things that are supportable, documented, and resilient when something goes wrong.

 At a glance